wernerdegroot/applicatives/json/README.md

 );
 ```

-The way failures are reported is similar to the way [Hibernate validator works](https://docs.jboss.org/hibernate/validator/5.0/reference/en-US/html/validator-customconstraints.html#validator-customconstraints-validator).
+A `context` (of type `ValidationContext`) is used to signal validation failures.
+This is similar to the way [Hibernate validator works](https://docs.jboss.org/hibernate/validator/5.0/reference/en-US/html/validator-customconstraints.html#validator-customconstraints-validator).
 When validation for the `latitude` or the `longitude` fails, the reader will return a `Json.Result<Place>` that signals the failure (`Json.Failed<Place>`).